Heart 2 Heart

 Any club or individual who may be interested in participating in and/or learning more about any or all of these projects should contact Ron Appuhn as soon as possible (contact information below).

-Sixteen clubs in District 6780 have contributed funds for 2016-17.
-These partner clubs are Bearden, Cookeville Sunset, Farragut, Harriman, Kingston, Knoxville Volunteer, Maryville, McMinnville, Monteagle-Sewanee, North Knoxville, Oak Ridge, Pigeon Forge, South Campbell County, Tellico Lake, Tullahoma, and Tullahoma Sunrise.
-One club (Knoxville Breakfast) has pledged funds for this year.
-In addition a few individuals have made contributions and/or pledges.
+Seventeen clubs in District 6780 contributed funds of $18,149 for 2016-17.
+These partner clubs are Bearden, Cookeville Sunset, Farragut, Harriman, Kingston, Knoxville Breakfast, Knoxville Volunteer, Maryville, McMinnville, Monteagle-Sewanee, North Knoxville, Oak Ridge, Pigeon Forge, South Campbell County, Tellico Lake, Tullahoma, and Tullahoma Sunrise.
+In addition a few individuals have made contributions.

 HEART 2 HEART CONTACT PERSON